 Ontario is home to so much natural beauty that often gets taken for granted.
-Now that 2020 has postponed many travel plans, it’s allowed us to explore what’s in our own backyard, including tons of hidden gems to check out!
+The past few years have allowed us to explore what’s in our own backyard, including tons of hidden gems!

 Nestled at the foot of the Niagara Escarpment between Hamilton and Niagara Falls along the shores of Lake Ontario is the community of Grimsby.
 Well-known for its wineries, restaurants, hiking trails, and collection of unique shops along Main Street, this small town is a hidden gem in the Niagara Region.